 Impact of virtual reality training in disaster medicine

-Authors and affiliations : Sabrina Chevalier1,2*, Nadège Dubois1, Marie Gontariuk3, Alexandre Ghuysen1,4
+Sabrina Chevalier1,2*, Nadège Dubois1, Marie Gontariuk3, Alexandre Ghuysen1,4

-1 Department of Public Health, Faculty of Medicine, University of Liege, Belgium
+1 Department of Public Health, Faculty of Medicine, University of Liege, Liège, Belgium

-2 Intensive Care Unit, Clinique Notre-Dame de Grâce de Gosselies, Belgium
+2 Intensive Care Unit, Clinique Notre-Dame de Grâce de Gosselies, Gosselies, Belgium

 3 Faculty of Health, Medicine and Life Sciences (FHML), Care and Public Health Research Institute (CAPHRI), Department of Health, Ethics and Society, Maastricht University, Maastricht, The Netherlands

-4 Emergency Department University Hospital of Liege Liege, Belgium
+4 Emergency Department, University Hospital of Liege, Liege, Belgium

-*Correspondence author: Sabrina.Chevalier@uliege.be
+*Email address of corresponding author: Sabrina.Chevalier@uliege.be

 Background

-Disasters have adverse effects in human, material and financial terms (1).
-Disaster medicine’s role is to manage these crisis where the number of victims is large and resources are limited (2).
-However, experts note many difficulties in the field of triage and treating victims (3).
-It is therefore essential to train professionals in disaster medicine.
-In this context, simulation appears to be a wise choice.
-Within the framework of the INTERREG project "International Knowledge and Information Centre", a virtual reality environment simulating a train accident has been created and funded.
-We want to evaluate the impact of our training on satisfaction and learning.
+Crisis and disastrous events might have various impact in terms of human, material and financial costs [1].
+Disaster medicine aims at optimizing resources management which the number of victims is high and resources limited, notably by using triage systems [2].
+However, many difficulties persist when it comes to practice triage in real life [3], re-emphasizing the importance to train efficiently the healthcare professionals.
+In this context, simulation appears to be offer real interests.
+Within the framework of the INTERREG project "International Knowledge and Information Centre" (IKIC), a virtual reality environment simulating a train accident has been created and funded.
+We tested the impact of this training on participants’ satisfaction and learning.

 Materials and methods

-This quantitative study includes 17 nurses specialised in emergency medical aid.
-These students participate in our training course which consists of several stages such as e-learning, pre-briefing, briefing, VR scenario and debriefing.
-Questionnaires are distributed before and after the simulation to assess satisfaction, self-efficacy and learning.
-The focus of the training is on the pre-triage of victims.
+This quantitative study included 17 nurses specialised in emergency medical aid.
+These students participate in our training course which proceeded through several steps: pre-course e-learning, pre-briefing, briefing, virtual reality scenario and debriefing.
+Questionnaires were distributed before and after the simulation to assess satisfaction, self-efficacy and key learnings.
+The focus of the training was on the pre-triage of victims.

 Results

-Our training increases participants' sense of self-efficacy (p-value = 0.04).
-We also obtain high levels of satisfaction and confidence in their learning and a high sense of presence.
+Our training increased participants' sense of self-efficacy (p-value = 0.04).
+We also noticed high levels of satisfaction and confidence in acquired learning and a high sense of presence.
 The majority (70.59%) of students felt that the environment had a positive impact on their performance.
-However, knowledge does not change after the training (p-value = 0.44).
+However, knowledge did not change after the training (p-value = 0.44).

 Conclusions

-Our training therefore has a positive impact in terms of satisfaction and self-efficacy.
-The fidelity of our environment is also underlined by the participants.
-In future research, it would be interesting to compare our virtual reality training with conventional training.
+In this experience, using a simulation training with a virtual reality environment had a positive impact on participants satisfaction and perceived self-efficacy.
+The fidelity of the environment was underlined by the participants.
+In future research, it would be interesting to compare such virtual reality training with conventional training.

 References

 Merciefca JM, Ammirati CH, Amsallem C. La formation des infirmiers en médecine de catastrophe.
 Société française de médecine d’urgence.
-2010 : 1173- 1183.
+2010 ; 1173- 1183.

 Jouffroy R, Nahon M, Delpech P, Puidupin A, Tourtier J-P, Carli P, Vivien B. Comment organiser les soins pré- et intrahospitaliers en cas d’affluence massive de patients ?.
 Réanimation.
 2015 July; 24: 557-572.